codlif/hello-world/README.md

 # hello-world
-This is my first a repository.
-Creating this is to learn how to use github.
+This is a branch from master, and the name is readme-edits.
+2016/05/19